 “Hard to categorise, slipstream horror maybe (or bloodstream?)…intense, deep and intelligent.”- Steve Dean, British Fantasy Society.

 “Brings to mind both Barker’s Cenobites and the King/Straub collaborations… Travis knows how to pitch a telling phrase and she doesn’t shirk from describing the more horrific aspects of the story.” – Peter Tennant, Black Static.

 “Concise, contemporary horror.” – Rick Cadger, Back Brain Recluse.

 Horror/dark fantasy writer, compared to Clive Barker, Thomas Ligotti, Catherynne M. Valente, Edgar Allan Poe, David Lynch and Stephen King/Peter Straub.
 Born in north-west London in 1967, re-located to West Cornwall in September 2002.
-Worked with performance poet and playwright Joelle Taylor in London’s Poetry Cafe (where actress Katy Darby did a reading of Perpetual Motion).
-Since then has drafted two novels and continues to write short stories/novellas – mostly solo but also in collaboration with other writers – and occasional folk gig reviews for the local paper (The Cornishman).
+Worked with performance poet and playwright Joelle Taylor in London’s Poetry Café (where actress Katy Darby did a reading of Perpetual Motion).
+She continues to write short stories/novellas – mostly solo but also in collaboration with other writers – and occasional folk gig reviews for the local paper (The Cornishman).
 A ‘born again Pagan’ who spends time at the sacred sites of Cornwall and Dartmoor.
 See Collusion and Illusion for more details.

 Contact: travisjulie [at] hotmail.com